na24b030-eng/hey-kivi-sarvam/README.md

 # Hey Kivi: Semantic Memory for Spoken Interactions

-I built Kivi because I noticed something frustrating: voice notes are incredibly easy to create and almost impossible to search later.
+Voice notes are incredibly easy to create and almost impossible to search later.
 A useful detail gets buried in yesterday's standup, mixed with an older plan, or phrased differently from how you'd search for it.
 Kivi fixes that.

 It's an evidence-backed semantic memory engine that indexes spoken transcripts, extracts durable facts and preferences, builds a relational knowledge graph across entities, and generates answers strictly grounded in verifiable source evidence, with full provenance and clickable citations.